 - Donations.

 For each source, the CS will explain the measures that will be taken to ensure that maximum revenue is generated so that the country does not suffer a budget deficit.
 These are the measures that will be taken to balance the books.
-The budget will have differing effects on different people.
+The budget will have different effects on different people.
 After the budget reading, some people will be happy while others will be very unhappy.
 Some will benefit while others will not.
-It will be a balancing act by the CS.
+It will be a balancing act for the CS.

 We look forward to hearing the measures the CS will propose to increase tax revenue mobilization and other domestic revenue mobilizations.
-Besides, we await to hear the measures the CS will propose to caution the low-income earners from the high cost of living and how to assist the current taxpayers comply with the tax laws.
+Besides, we wait to hear the measures the CS will propose to caution the low-income earners from the high cost of living and how to assist the current taxpayers to comply with the tax laws.

 Thank you for reading the article.